I want to start MARKETING my managed services business and creating a steady stream of new business opportunities.

 Just as you would do when interviewing a potential hire, some prospects will want to see a sample of your work.
 You should be prepared to show previous work you completed and how it benefited your client.
 Also be ready to submit your staffs’ up-to-date industry certifications or accreditations, and your company’s membership in professional organizations as proof of competence.
 If you’re applying for government work you may need to have specific government or security clearances.
 Ensure you know what’s required before you invest a lot of time with prospects who may not be able to hire you because you don’t have the right credentials.

 Prospective clients will want people-friendly service from your IT professionals, not just a “robot” who fixes things without communicating.
-Your employees, including management professionals, should be able to able to successfully convey information to a client and work well with their staff.
+Your employees, including management professionals, should be able to successfully convey information to a client and work well with their staff.
 And some prospects may even want you to use their measurements for success so they can assess your overall progress.
 If you agree to align with their methodologies and culture you’ll have a better chance of getting the job.